MedAhmedDriss/SQL-Portfolio/README.md

   ORDER BY b.id;
 ```

-4/Query the basic book information (i.e., ID and title) along with the last names of the corresponding editors.
+#### Task 4/Query the basic book information (i.e., ID and title) along with the last names of the corresponding editors.
 Again, we want to keep all of the books in the result set.
 ```sql
   SELECT b.id, b.title, e.last_name AS editor
   FROM books b